 As per Lockheed Martin, the Hellenic Navy is taking a quantum leap forward in naval technology with the possession of the advanced maritime helicopter.

 Captain Todd Evans, H-60 Multi-Mission Helicopter Program Manager, was also in sync with the above observation and said – “We are pleased the government of Greece has selected the U.S. Navy’s MH-60R.
-We are confident that this aircraft will provide the unparalleled capability to the Hellenic Navy for years to come.”
+We are confident that this aircraft will provide unparalleled capability to the Hellenic Navy for years to come.”